 - In a small saucepan, melt 2 Tbsp unsalted butter over medium heat.
 Add 4 Tbsp all-purpose flour (plain flour).

-- With the silicone spatula, combine well.
-At first, it will turn into a crumble-like texture.
+- With a silicone spatula, combine well.
+At first, it will have a crumbly texture.

 - Set aside and wait until the Espagnole sauce is finished.